-Prerequisite(s): MATH 1033 with D or better or MATH 1054 with D or better or MATH 1063 with D or better or MATH 1084 with D or better or MATH 2043 with D or better Corequisite(s): MATH 2043

-In circuit theory, a student will analyze electrical circuits according to the fundamental definitions and laws as they apply to direct current circuits.
+Prerequisite(s): MATH 1033 with D or better or MATH 1054 with D or better or MATH 1063 with D or better or MATH 1084 with D or better or MATH 2043 with D or better definitions and laws as they apply to direct current circuits.
 The physical parameters defined include charge, voltage, current, resistance, capacitance and inductance.
 The laws applied include Ohm's Law, Joule's Law, Kirchhoff's Voltage Law, and Kirchhoff's Current Law.
 The analysis relies on algebra and exponentials.
 A required recitation is included as a group problem solving session.